Ugrend/mmmyeh/README.md

 # osu Web Replays

-osu Web Replays is a tool to allow to watch [osu!](http://osu.ppy.sh/) replays in your browser.
+osu!
+Web Replays is a tool to allow to watch [osu!](http://osu.ppy.sh/) replays in your browser.

 ## Getting Started